spencerwooo/substats/docs/api.md

 ### 即刻 / Jike APP <Badge text="new" />

 :::tip 🚅 Note
 **💛 Welcome back, Jike.** This API is capable of fetching your current number of followers, highlighted personal updates, and liked count inside Jike APP.
 All three API queryKeys are all your user `UUID` in Jike APP.
-For instance: a vaild Jike user `UUID` is the `4DDA0425-FB41-4188-89E4-952CA15E3C5E` part in your Jike user profile URL `https://m.okjike.com/users/4DDA0425-FB41-4188-89E4-952CA15E3C5E`.
+For instance: a valid Jike user `UUID` is the `4DDA0425-FB41-4188-89E4-952CA15E3C5E` part in your Jike user profile URL `https://m.okjike.com/users/4DDA0425-FB41-4188-89E4-952CA15E3C5E`.
 :::

 #### Followers